 The Federation also played an important supporting role in convincing national conservation/environmental organizations to view the loss of the Mississippi River Coastal Delta as a national environmental issue worthy of more emphasis in their agendas.

 LWF is addressing the negative impacts of feral hogs by calling for a coordinated, planned approach.

 LWF is encouraging the review of forestry practices in the coastal zone to ensure the sustainability of this important element of the ecosystem that serves as a line of defense against coastal erosion.

 LWF supports farm conservation and land management programs to reduce the runoff of nutrients responsible for the growing "Dead Zone" in the Gulf of Mexico.

 LWF monitors legislative proposals concerning natural resources conservation and environmental quality, provides representation before the Louisiana Legislature and the Wildlife and Fisheries Commission, and reports on the status of legislation to its members and the outdoor media in an effort to keep the public apprized of legislation that can impact the natural resources, environment and recreational opportunities in the state.

-LWF is represented on numerous panels, committees and task forces pertaining to natural resources conservation and the quality of the environment including the Pesticide Advisory Commission, the Atchafalaya Trace Commission, the Ground Water Advisory Task Force, the Management Conference of the Barataria-Terrebonne National Estuary Program, the Louisiana Oilfield Site Restoration Commission, Louisiana Invasive Species Task Force, among others.
+LWF is represented on numerous panels, committees and task forces pertaining to natural resources conservation and the quality of the environment including the Pesticide Advisory Commission, the Atchafalaya Trace Commission, the Water Management Commission, the Water Advisory Task Force, the Management Conference of the Barataria-Terrebonne National Estuary Program, and the Louisiana Oilfield Site Restoration Commission, among others.

 The Louisiana Wildlife Federation continues to be in the vanguard of conservation and environmental policy in our state.
 Our future enjoyment of the outdoors in the "Sportsman's Paradise" can continue only with grassroots support from citizens like you.
 Please JOIN US!